 The thesis must be written by the student and be the result of the student's own work.
 The requirement does not preclude a student obtaining limited assistance with the routine collection and/or processing of data under guidelines and instructions clearly devised by the student.
 When such help is obtained it should be with the prior approval of the supervisor who must be satisfied that the spirit of the 'own work' requirement is not breached.
 Students are encouraged to publish papers in advance of submission of their thesis and prior publication of papers arising from the research being undertaken should not prejudice the assessment of this thesis.

-In exceptional circumstances, when it may be appropriate for a student who has completed the required registered period of study to submit for the degree by publications (see below for guidance), an application for permission to do so may be made to Academic Services Division who will take forward the case made, with written support from the Head of School or Department, to the University.
+In exceptional circumstances, when it may be appropriate for a student who has completed the required registered period of study to submit for the degree by publications (see below for guidance), an application for permission to do so may be made to Student Services, who will take forward the case made, with written support from the Head of School or Department, to the University.

 3. Examiners' reports